top of page

 Veluwe - Day 5 : Veluwezoom

-Around 9:45 we emerged from our tent and sat in our chairs to slowly wake up.
-Later, we discovered that the camping's store was only open until 10:00, so we had missed our opportunity to buy breakfast.
-Fortunately, the employees allowed us in anyway and even baked some fresh bread.
+Around 9:45, we emerged from our tent and sat in our chairs to slowly wake up.
+Later, we discovered that the camping store was only open until 10:00, so we missed our opportunity to buy breakfast.
+Fortunately, the employees allowed us in any way and even baked some fresh bread.
 We had a good breakfast, which was necessary given the long bike ride ahead.

-Without luggage, we went to the town Beek to buy a map of the Veluwe.
+Without luggage, we went to the town of Beek to buy a map of the Veluwe.
 We hoped the people there could tell us where the large animals in the park lived.
 A map of the village clearly showed the location of the postal office.
-Its location was also indicated by traffic signs.
-When we arrived at the right spot a man told us the postal office had been removed over a year ago.
+Traffic signs also indicated its location.
+When we arrived at the right spot, a man told us the postal office had been removed over a year ago.
 Koen tried to buy a map in a different store while the man kept talking to me and Bram.
 He said we had nice bikes and asked where we came from.
-Only yesterday he had seen the "wild cougar" that was supposedly roaming the Veluwe.
-That was almost the same story as we had heard the day before, from the farmer who claimed to have seen it in his backyard.
-We didn't know what started those rumours, but they were hard to believe.
+Only yesterday, he had seen the "wild cougar" that was supposedly roaming the Veluwe.
+That was almost the same story as we had heard the day before from the farmer who claimed to have seen it in his backyard.
+We didn't know what started those rumors, but they were hard to believe.
 He also told us to visit the highest waterfall in the Netherlands, which was not far away.
 It was supposedly 15 meters high.

 Today we would visit the Veluwezoom, which constitutes around half of the Veluwe national park, the part you don't have to pay for.
 We would pass the waterfalls on the way there.
-It found them easily.
-There were already some people from Rotterdam, who thought it was amazing, such wild nature.
+We found them quickly.
+There were already some people from Rotterdam who thought it was terrific, such wild nature.
 We didn't like it at all.
 The river was only a meter wide and 10 cm deep.
-The bottom was concrete and the sides made of brick.
+The bottom was concrete, and the sides were made of brick.
 The water was barely moving.
-The falls themselves were also artificial, it were 4 stairs each roughly 4 meters high.
-The water didn't even leave the stairs, like in any real waterfall.
+The falls themselves were also artificial, they were four stairs, each roughly 4 meters high.
+The water didn't even leave the stairs, like in any actual waterfall.
 We each ate an apple there, so Koen could tell his mom we had eaten enough fruit.
-I didn't dare to throw away the center in the forest, because the city people that liked the waterfall so much probably didn't understand that would decompose.
+I didn't dare to throw away the center in the forest because the city people that liked the waterfall so much probably didn't understand that it would decompose.

-The weather predictions were bad today and it was already getting overcast.
-When we reached an open part on the Veluwe it became even more cloudy.
+The weather predictions were terrible today, and it was already getting overcast.
+When we reached an open part of the Veluwe, it became even more cloudy.
 We saw a sheepherder taking shelter underneath a tree.
 It started getting more and more windy.
 Bram and I cycled to the forest quickly.
 We felt something was chasing us.
-I looked at my pocketknife which started to turn blueish.
-When we looked behind Koen was right behind us, but he was so slow we could easily get rid of him.
-At the end of the field we took shelter.
+I looked at my pocketknife, which started to turn blueish.
+When we looked behind, Koen was right behind us, but he was so slow we could quickly get rid of him.
+At the end of the field, we took shelter.
 The rain lasted about half an hour and was becoming increasingly more intense.
-When it was brightening up we continued cycling in search for a lookout point that was supposedly close and where we could shelter from the rain.
+When it was brightening up, we continued cycling in search of a lookout point that was supposedly close and where we could shelter from the rain.

-Bram raced through a puddle which seemed shallow, but turned out to be at least 20 cm deep.
-Fortunately we were cycling uphill, if we would have been going downhill he probably would have fallen.
-After a very long time, and climbing many hills, we almost arrived at the lookout point.
-First we needed to descend a steep forest road.
+Bram raced through a seemingly shallow puddle, which turned out to be at least 20 cm deep.
+Fortunately, we were cycling uphill, if we had been going downhill, he probably would have fallen.
+After a very long time and climbing many hills, we almost arrived at the lookout point.
+First, we needed to descend a steep forest road.

-In the front you can see a deep puddle.
-The hill was so steep you couldn't see the entire road from the top.
+In the front, you can see a deep puddle.
+The hill was so steep that you couldn't see the entire road from the top.

 Bram only needed to pedal a bit to reach 40 km/h.